Right Arrow

 Integration ecosystem and scalability

 The scalability differences extend to multi-site deployment capabilities.
-Spot AI's architecture supports centralized management of 25+ sites from a single dashboard, with consistent deployment processes across locations.
+Spot AI's architecture supports centralized management of 25+ sites from a single dashboard, with uniform deployment processes across locations.
 Squint AI's multi-site capabilities remain undisclosed, creating uncertainty for enterprises planning expansions or managing distributed operations.

 Pricing and ROI considerations

 Squint AI does not publish dollar amounts, but its pricing page lists a single Enterprise plan that includes on-demand support, access to upgrades and roadmap sessions, an onsite implementation visit, and unlimited storage/media.
 A free trial is available after scheduling a demo.
-Licensing model details (e.g., per-seat vs. flat) and exact pricing remain undisclosed.
+Licensing model details (e.g., per-seat vs. flat) and exact pricing are undisclosed.

 The absence of pricing details can delay ROI calculations or budget planning.
 Organizations cannot assess feasibility without understanding cost structures, potentially lengthening evaluation cycles and deterring price-conscious buyers.